 Campus Climate Survey

 SUNY Morrisville, working with SUNY and community colleagues (including students, faculty, and staff), will use these data to improve response to violence, develop prevention programs, and will continue to study the issue.
-The next Climate Survey will be administered in the Spring Semester of 2021.
+The next SVP Campus Climate Survey will be administered in Spring 2023.
 More information about the Survey is available on the SUNY website.